Harrison School (St. Louis, Missouri)

 Harrison School in St. Louis, Missouri was built in a Romanesque style in 1895.
 It was listed on the National Register of Historic Places in 2007.

-It was closed as a school in 1996.
+It was closed as a school in 1996(IN-DISPUTE).
 It was put up for sale by the school district in 2003 and sold in 2007.
 In 2008 the project was awarded four percent tax credits for its rehabilitation.